Sdodoo/beginner-note/README.md

-this is readme file of branch one
+hey,this is branch 1-1, first try of creating new branch from branch 1